Demitsi/alx-low_level_programming/0x00-hello_world/README.md

-Creating a script that compiles a file but does not link it
+Create a script that generates the assembly code of a C code and save it in an Output file